avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

    before and after the job/test (single execution commands).
 It is possible to set a timeout which is enforced per each executed command in [sysinfo.collect] by setting "commands_timeout" to a positive number.
+   You can also use the environment variable AVOCADO_SYSINFODIR which points to the sysinfo directory in results.
 2. files - file with new-line separated list of files to be copied
 3. profilers - file with new-line separated list of commands to be executed before the job/test and killed at the end of the job/test (follow-like